flaminscotsman/MongoDBAtlas-GCP-AIMLv2/Guides/AtlasSetup.md

 # MongoDB Setup

-* Create a free account on MongoDB Atlas on [cloud.mongodb.com](https://cloud.mongodb.com) Click on “Try Free”at the top right if you do not have an account or “Sign In” if you already have a login.
+* Create a free account on MongoDB Atlas at [cloud.mongodb.com](https://cloud.mongodb.com) Click on “Try Free” at the top right if you do not have an account or “Sign In” if you already have a login.

 ![](images/image1.png)